stuartofmt/DuetLapse3/README.md

 - [8]  Added ability to gracefully terminate when executing in background
 - [9]  Added ability to extend the video duration of the last image
 - [10] Generalized capture with Camera type "other" and arbitrary capture commands
-- [11] Generalized video creation with optional ffmpeg commands
+- [11] Generalized video creation with optional commands

 ## General Description
 Provides the ability to generate time lapse videos from for Duet based 3D printers.